theforeman/theforeman.org/_posts/2018-05-18-contributing-to-installer-puppet-modules.md

 The Foreman installer can be intimidating at first.
 It manages lots of files, and has many, many, many options.
 Even more options are exposed via `custom-hiera.yaml`.
 If you want to make a change that's not covered by either an installer option or `custom-hiera.yaml`, you may feel like you are out of luck.
 However, this is a great opportunity to make an upstream contribution!

 This blog post shows the steps on how to identify a change you want to make in the installer and create an upstream pull request in the correct installer module.
+This post specifically describes "bugfix"-level changes to the installer; larger changes such as adding a new puppet module are outside the scope of this document.

 ## Initial setup